KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/ai-usage-report.md

 - Improved clarity and quality of code comments.
 - Assistance in implementing interactive features more efficiently.
 - Helped in understanding and implementing more advanced features such as API integration and state management.
+- Helped in designing and implementing an interactive skills filtering feature.

 Although AI was helpful, there were some limitations: